-Our great-great-great-grandfather Jean-Baptiste Dandoy was a baker.
-He had a real sweet tooth and put sugar everywhere he could.
-Almost two centuries later, we still make his pains sucrés exactly how he liked to: together as a family.
+Jean-Baptiste Dandoy had a real sweet tooth and he put sugar everywhere he could.
+We still make his pains sucrés exactly how he liked to: together as a family.

 Back in the 16th century, the pain à la Grecque was the favourite treat of monks living nearby the canal or 'Grecht'.
 Someone wrongly translated Grecht into Grecque, hence its exotic name.